A game written and run by Jonathan Whiting

 Alan Hazelden's proposal, beneficial loser.

-For: Terry, Robert, Damien, Alan, Stephen, Ian, Darien, Niall, Jonathan, Rolpege Against: Patrick
+For: Terry, Robert, Damien, Alan, Stephen, Ian, Darien, Niall, Jonathan, Rolpege

 PASSED